Ada-Developers-Academy/core-unit-2/intro-to-sql/sql-setup.md

 We can accomplish this using:

-1. A db viewer tool
+1. A database viewer tool
 2. The `psql` interactive terminal

 This lesson will focus on using the `psql` interactive terminal.
-However, for eyes weary of CLIs and looking for a software solution, we can recommend the following free tools:
+However, for eyes weary of command line interfaces (CLIs) and looking for a software solution, we can recommend the following free tools:

 - [pgAdmin](https://www.pgadmin.org/) (highly recommended)
 - [Beekeeper Studio](https://www.beekeeperstudio.io/)